Filaments of crime: Informing policing via thresholded ridge estimation: Data and methods

-After obtaining the dataset, we extract all entries pertaining to that most recent full year, and retain only three variables of interest; the primary crime type as well as the latitude and longitude values of the reported crime's location.
-After this step, which ensures that the subsequent deletions only affect entries that feature missing data in relevant variables, we omit all entries for which one of the three retained variables is not present.
+After obtaining the dataset, we extract all entries pertaining to 2018, and retain only three variables of interest; the primary crime type and the coordinates of the reported crime's location.
+We plot the coordinates using ArcMap 10 and TIGER street centerlines projected to Geographic Coordinate System North American 1983 as spatial reference data.
+After this step, we omit all entries for which at least one of the retained variables is not present.
 This omission for missing data leads to the data for 2018 being reduced from 178,659 to 177,669 entries, resulting in a negligible loss of around 0.5\% of data points.

-In this work, we focus on Part I offenses as defined by the Uniform Crime Reports\footnote{\url{https://www.ucrdatatool.gov/}} (UCR), a national official crime data compilation of the Federal Bureau of Investigation \citep{Reid1979}.
-Our choice of Part I crimes reflects both the high priority placed on this type of crime and the reliability of this type of information to illustrate the crime rates within a given city \citep{barnett2014nation}.
-In this context, aggravated assault, forcible rape, criminal homicide, and robbery are Part I violent crimes, whereas arson, burglary, larceny-theft and motor vehicle theft are Part I property crimes.
+In this work, we focus on Part I offenses as defined by the Uniform Crime Reports\footnote{\url{https://www.ucrdatatool.gov/}} (UCR).
+Our choice of Part I crimes reflects both the high priority placed on this type of crime and its reliability, as well as its prior use in patrol route optimization studies \cite{barnett2014nation, chen2015designing, chen2017developing}.
+In this context, aggravated assault, forcible rape, criminal homicide, and robbery are Part I violent crimes, whereas arson, burglary, larceny-theft, and motor vehicle theft are Part I property crimes.
 We extract these eight primary types from the preprocessed dataset, which leaves us with 78,894 incidents of Part I crimes in Chicago during the year 2018, an overview of which is provided in Tab.~\ref{tab:dataset}.
-In order to keep our algorithm's runtime low, and given that we are interested in keeping the overall density profile of crime incidents, we use uniformly-random sampling to further reduce the dataset to 5,000 data points to provide a use case relatable to many application cases.
+In order to keep our algorithm's runtime low, and given that we are interested in keeping the overall density profile of crime incidents, we use uniformly-random sampling to reduce the dataset to 5,000 data points and show, in Section~\ref{sec:results}, the sufficiency of the sample in a predictive case.

-\subsection{Subspace-Constrained Mean Shift}
+\subsection{Subspace-constrained mean shift}

+Our approach is an extension of the subspace-constrained mean shift algorithm (SCMS), a density ridge estimation method that has been further extended in application areas described below.
+Following the examples of other scholars, we further adapt and extend the algorithm for a criminological context.
+The SCMS algorithm can be applied to crime patterns to extract route templates from high-density areas.